trackmania-rl/tmrl/readme/tuto_library.md

 The worker thread will simply be killed then.
 If you have followed this tutorial carefully, you will now see the dummy RC drone (blue circle) slowly train to reach the red target.

-And that is all, folks! :)
+And that is mostly all, folks! :)

 ## CRC debugging

 You have probably noticed that implementing your own compression/decompression pipeline is **extremely** error-prone.
 `tmrl` provides a useful tool for debugging your pipeline: "CRC debugging".

-"CRC" stands for "cyclic redundancy control".
-This is a way to check that data has not been corrupted in the pipeline, and in fact there is no such thing as a CRC in `tmrl` at the moment.
+"CRC" stands for "Cyclic Redundancy Control".
+This is a way of checking that data has not been corrupted in the pipeline.
+In fact there is no proper CRC in `tmrl` at the moment, but a tool that does essentially the same thing.
-Instead, the "CRC debugging" tool should **only** be using for debugging as it will completely destroy the benefit of having a compression pipeline at all when turned on.
+The "CRC debugging" tool should **only** be using for debugging as it will completely destroy the benefit of having a compression pipeline at all when turned on.
 Here it what it does:

 In `crc_debug` mode, the `RolloutWorker` will store the full transition in the `info` dictionary of each sample.